The 4 things that matter most are things that it’s often hard to take too seriously in the early days.

 Great brands become incredibly important after the Early Adopter phase.
 Most Late Adopters don’t have time or energy to do bake-offs.
 Once a category is established, 80% of prospects just want to buy whatever is proven.
 If that is you … you win.
 Invest like crazy in your brand as you approach $10m ARR.
 And guard it jealously.

-Customer visits.
+Customer visits (and Zooms).
 Later, you’ll see sales will begin to take care of itself once you have a great VP of Sales.
 She’ll know when to bring you into deals.
 You need to get on the road more.
 Listen.
 Present.
 Take customers out to dinner.
+Do 10 customer Zooms a week if you can, or at least 6 (more on that here).
 You’ll see improving and learning from the Next 10 Years After The Sale is the most important part of the customer journey of all for a CEO to be involved in.

 Continuous recruiting.
 You’ll start off recruiting your friends, and finally finding a VP or two through your network.
 Then you have to commit 20% of your time to recruiting, even by $1m in ARR.
 But as you approach $10m, you have to move even beyond that.
 You have to do Continuous Recruiting.
 Build a recruiting team, and spend 2+ hours a day, when you are in the office, meeting candidates.
 Embrace Continuous Recruiting.
 The team is all that matters in general, but especially after $10m ARR.
 The playbook will be muchly set.
 It’s time to constantly make sure you have the best team to implement it.